Managing cost groups

 Editcagroup1.png

-Move a group
+Move a cost group

-When a Cost Management group is moved from a source group to a destination group, it is restructured under a new hierarchy.
+When a cost management group is moved from a source group to a destination group, it is restructured under a new hierarchy.
 While the associated cost data and resource links remain intact, the group's access permissions are replaced by those defined in the destination group.

-To move a Cost Management group from a source group to a destination group, follow these steps:
+To move a cost management group from a source group to a destination group, follow these steps:

 1. In the tree view, click the three-dot icon next to the group node to be moved.